krishnap25/mauve/README.md

 This first downloads GPT-2 large tokenizer and pre-trained model (if you do not have them downloaded already).
 Even if you have the model offline, it takes it up to 30 seconds to load the model the first time.
 `out` now contains the fields:
-- `out.mauve`: MAUVE score, a number between 0 and 1
+- `out.mauve`: MAUVE score, a number between 0 and 1.
+Larger values indicate that P and Q are closer.
+- `out.frontier_integral`: Frontier Integral, a number between 0 and 1.
+Smaller values indicate that P and Q are closer.
 - `out.divergence_curve`: a `numpy.ndarray` of shape (m, 2); plot it with matplotlib to view the divergence curve
 - `out.p_hist`: a discrete distribution, which is a quantized version of the text distribution `p_text`
 - `out.q_hist`: same as above, but with `q_text`